Enhancing PLS of Indoor IRS-VLC Systems for Colluding and Non-Colluding Eavesdroppers

 \subsection{Motivation and Contributions}

-In this paper, we use the \ac{irs} induced time delay to improve the \ac{pls} of indoor VLC system.
-Instead of neglecting the time delay in VLC channels, we shape the channel impulse response so that the reflected signals add constructively at Bob and destructively at the eavesdroppers.
-By choosing how the \ac{irs} elements are allocated, strong reflected paths align with the \ac{los} component at Bob, while they become misaligned at the eavesdroppers, which creates harmful \ac{isi} for them.
-This effect is particularly important when the eavesdroppers are closer to the transmitter than Bob.
-We also consider a general threat model with \(K\) eavesdroppers that may act independently or collude by combining their received signals.
-The secrecy capacity maximisation problem that follows from this idea involves discrete allocation of the \ac{irs} elements and is non-convex and combinatorial.
-To address this, we use a \ac{rl}method based on \ac{ppo}, which learns an allocation strategy for the \ac{irs} elements from interaction with the environment.

-The main contributions of this paper are as follows: \begin{itemize} \item We formulate a secrecy capacity maximisation problem for an indoor VLC system assisted by \ac{irs}, where the discrete allocation of the \ac{irs} elements shapes the channel frequency response to create constructive interference for Bob and destructive interference for non-colluding and colluding eavesdroppers. \item We apply a \ac{ppo} based \ac{rl} algorithm with suitable state, action, and reward definitions, so that the agent learns the \ac{irs} allocation strategy that increases the long term secrecy performance. \item We present simulation results that illustrate the secrecy capacity behaviour of the proposed \ac{irs}-induced time-delay for different numbers and locations of eavesdroppers, and show that positive secrecy can be maintained even in worst case geometric configurations where the colluding eavesdroppers have stronger channels than Bob. \end{itemize}
+In this paper, we use the \ac{irs} induced time delay to improve the \ac{pls} of an indoor VLC system.
+Rather than neglecting the time delay in VLC channels, we shape the channel impulse response so that the reflected signals add constructively at Bob and destructively at the eavesdroppers.
+By carefully choosing how the \ac{irs} elements are allocated, strong reflected paths align with the \ac{los} component at Bob, while becoming misaligned at the eavesdroppers, creating harmful \ac{isi} that degrades their reception.
+This effect is particularly pronounced when the eavesdroppers are located closer to the transmitter than Bob, making it a powerful tool in challenging geometric configurations.
+Furthermore, to strengthen the threat model, we consider a general scenario with \(K\) eavesdroppers that may act independently or collude by combining their received signals.
+However, the secrecy capacity maximisation problem that arises from this formulation involves discrete allocation of the \ac{irs} elements, rendering it non-convex and combinatorial in nature.
+To overcome this challenge, we employ a \ac{rl} method based on \ac{ppo}, which learns an effective allocation strategy for the \ac{irs} elements through direct interaction with the environment.
+The main contributions of this paper are as follows: \begin{itemize} \item We formulate a secrecy capacity maximisation problem for an indoor VLC system assisted by an \ac{irs}, where the discrete allocation of the \ac{irs} elements shapes the channel frequency response to create constructive interference for Bob and destructive interference for both non-colluding and colluding eavesdroppers. \item Moreover, we apply a \ac{ppo} based \ac{rl} algorithm with carefully designed state, action, and reward definitions, enabling the agent to learn an \ac{irs} allocation strategy that consistently improves long-term secrecy performance. \item Finally, we present simulation results that illustrate the secrecy capacity behaviour of the proposed \ac{irs}-induced time-delay approach for varying numbers and locations of eavesdroppers, demonstrating that positive secrecy can be maintained even in worst-case geometric configurations where colluding eavesdroppers possess stronger channels than Bob. \end{itemize}